fahad9988/fahad9988/README.md

 [![MasterHead](https://previews.123rf.com/images/karpenkoilia/karpenkoilia1806/karpenkoilia180600011/102988806-vector-line-web-concept-for-programming-linear-web-banner-for-coding-.jpg)](https://fahad9988.github.io/)
 <h1 align="center">Hey there, I'm Fahad Arif!</h1>
-<h3 align="center">A tech-enthusiast and an observant full stack web developer with the ability to write clean and reusable code.
+<h4>A tech-enthusiast and an observant full stack web developer with the ability to write clean and reusable code.
 Have hands on experience in building and maintaining MERN based web applications.
-Looking forward to join a progressive and a challenging work environment and passionate to learn new technologies.</h3>
+Looking forward to join a progressive and a challenging work environment and passionate to learn new technologies.</h4>
 <img align="right" alt="Coding" width="400" src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

 - 🌱 I’m currently learning **Full Stack Web Development from Masai School.**